Miami, United States of America - Things to Do in Miami

 When to Visit

 The ideal time to visit Miami is from December through April when temperatures are comfortable (70-80°F), humidity is lower, and rainfall is minimal, though this is also peak season with higher prices and crowds.
-Summer months (May-October) bring hot, humid weather with frequent afternoon thunderstorms and higher hurricane risk, but offer significantly lower hotel rates and fewer tourists.
-Hurricane season officially runs June through November, with September and October being peak months, though direct hits are relatively rare and most storms provide advance warning for travel adjustments.
+May through November brings hot, humid weather and the Atlantic hurricane season, but also better hotel rates and fewer tourists.
+Summer temperatures often exceed 90°F with frequent afternoon thunderstorms, but the beach and pool scene is at its most vibrant.
+Winter months offer perfect conditions for outdoor activities and sightseeing, while summer is ideal for those seeking a true tropical experience and don't mind the heat.

 Insider Tips